 - The physical address(s) and telephone number(s) of the farm(s) where the hunt(s) will take place

-- Type of animals being hunted e.g. big game, bird shooting etc.
+- Species you are hunting e.g. big game, bird shooting etc.

 - The recommended calibers required for hunt(s)

-- State that firearms will only be used for hunting purposes on mentioned properties
+- State that the firearms use is only for hunting purposes on mentioned properties

 - Date and signature of Outfitter

-Handguns will be allowed into the country, but only for hunting or sport-shooting purposes.
-You will need the following:
+South Africa does allow handguns into the country but only for hunting or sport-shooting purposes.
+To accomplish this you will need the following:

-- A letter of invitation from the outfitter stating the handgun will be used for hunting purposes only.
+- A letter of invitation from the outfitter stating the handgun is for hunting purposes only.

-- A motivational letter from you stating that you will be using the handgun for hunting purposes and any other relevant motivation.
+- A motivational letter from you stating that the handgun is for hunting purposes and any other relevant motivation.

-Maximum of four (4) firearms or shotguns, not more than one of the same caliber or gauge.
+South Africa allows a maximum of four (4) firearms or shotguns per personnot more than one of the same caliber or gauge.

-Firearms must bear the manufacturer’s serial number or any other mark by which the firearm can be identified.
-The identification number must be stamped and the mark affixed in the prescribed manner on the barrel, the frame or the receiver of the firearm.
+Firearms must bear the manufacturer’s serial number or any other marks of identification.
+Make sure the identification number is on the barrel, the frame or the receiver of the firearm in the prescribed manner.

 Possible reasons why your application will not be approved:

-- If you have any of the above mentioned prohibited firearms and/or ammunition
+- The applicant has any of the above mentioned prohibited firearms and/or ammunition

 - If any of the supporting documents as required cannot be produced

-- If you are less than 21 years of age
+- The applicant is less than 21 years of age

-If your application for a temporary import permit is refused, your firearms and ammunition will be confiscated and it will only be given back to you when you depart to your country of residence.
+If your application for a temporary import permit is refused, your firearms in addition to your ammunition will be confiscated and will only be given back to you when you depart to your country of residence.

 Please take note that only the Central Firearm Registrar in Pretoria, South Africa can authorize special applications for the above restrictions.
-These applications have to be made in advance and must reach them no later than 30 days before your arrival.
-You will need a special motivation letter for this.
+The applications must be made well in advance.
+Furthermore, they must reach them no later than 30 days before your arrival.

+While you are in South Africa your permit should on your person until you leave the country as well as when your firearms are in your possession.
 Remember the issuing of the Temporary Import Permits at the port of entry is FREE OF CHARGE.
 Do not tip or pay any SAPS Officer for this service.
-You should keep the permit with you at all times while in South Africa and when the firearms are in your possession.